drone/docs/content/plugins/azure_web_apps.md

 +++

+# THIS DOCUMENT IS AUTOMATICALLY GENERATED.
+PLEASE DO NOT EDIT

 title = "Azure Web Apps"
 description = "Deploys or updates a project on Azure Web Apps" user = "drone-plugins"